Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Empirical Results

 \section{Empirical Results}

 In this section, we validate our theory with empirical results.
 Our goal is to investigate the effects of the heavy-tailed noise injection in SGD in terms of compressibility and the train/test performance.
-We consider a single-hidden-layer neural network with ReLU activations and the cross entropy loss, applied on classifications tasks.
-We chose the Electrocardiogram (ECG) dataset \cite{ECG5000}, MNIST, and the CIFAR10 datasets.
-By slightly streching the scope of our theoretical framework, we also train the weights of the second layer instead of fixing them to $1/n$.
+For our experiments we use the ECG5000 \citep{ECG5000}, MNIST \citep{mnist2010}, CIFAR10, and CIFAR100 \citep{cifar102009} datasets.
+By slightly stretching the scope of our theoretical framework, we also train the weights of the second layer instead of fixing them to $1/n$.
+We start our experiments with a single-hidden-layer neural network with ReLU activations and the cross entropy loss, applied on classification tasks.
+We then examine how well our results generalize to more complex architectures by conducting experiments using fully connected neural networks (FCN) with more hidden layers, as well as using convolutional neural networks (CNN).

-For SGD, we fix the batch-size to be one tenth of the number of training data points, the step-size is chosen to be small enough to approximate the continuous dynamics given by the McKean-Vlasov equation in order to stay close to the theory, but also not too small so that SGD converges in a reasonable amount of time.
-As for the noise level $\sigma$, we have tried a range of values for each dataset and $n$, and we chose the largest $\sigma$ such that the perturbed SGD converges.
+For SGD, the step size is chosen to be small enough to approximate the continuous dynamics given by the McKean-Vlasov equation in order to stay close to the theory, but also not too small so that SGD converges in a reasonable amount of time.
+We fix the batch size to be as large as possible within memory constraints.
+For all experiments, the training was continued until reaching 95\% accuracy on the training set.
+As for the noise level $\sigma$, we try a range of values for each dataset and $n$, and we chose the largest $\sigma$ such that the perturbed SGD converges.
 Intuitively, we can expect that smaller $\alpha$ with heavier tails will lead to lower relative compression error.
-However, it does not guarantee better test performance: one has to fine tune the parameters appropriately to achieve a favorable trade-off between compression error and the test performance.
-We repeat all the experiment $5$ times and report and average and the standard deviation.
-For the noiseless case (vanilla SGD), the results of the different runs were almost identical, hence we did not report the standard deviations.
-All the experimentation details are given in Appendix~\ref{sec:app:exp} and we present additional experimental results in Appendix~\ref{sec:app:add_exp}.
+However, it does not guarantee better test performance: we will investigate the trade-offs between compression error and test performance more in detail below.
+All the experimentation details are given in Appendix~\ref{sec:app:exp}, and our source code includes the relevant implementation details: \url{https://github.com/mbarsbey/implicit-compressibility}.